ellysh/bash-programming-from-scratch/manuscript/BashScripting/variables.md

 files=([0]="$bash_doc" [1]="$flex_doc" [5]="/usr/share/doc/xz/README")
 ```

 Here there are no spaces before and after each equal sign.
-Remember this rule: when you declare any variable in Bash, there are no spaces before or after the equal sign.
+Remember this rule: when you declare any variable in Bash, you do not put spaces near the equal sign.

 Instead of initializing the entire array at once, you can assign its elements separately.
 Here is an example:
 {line-numbers: true, format: Bash}